mayanhavoc/REST_module/README.md

 ## `index.ejs`
 'index' is just a term generally used.
 Every resource can have an index, the goal is to show ALL of a resource (not literally ALL) but the overall purpose for a given resource is to render MULTIPLE of that resource.

+## Forms
+HTML forms in our browser can only send GET or POST requests, not PUT, PATCH or DELETE requests.
+Fortunately, we can fake it.

 ---
 ##### *from Colt Steele's Web Development Bootcamp 2021*